-- could lead to failover faults when a real disaster strikes. - Replace technology and products that stand in the way of improving your availability. - Do not give up if you think that implementing higher availability is too complex.
+- Make sure your failover procedures actually work.
+Do not settle for testing shortcuts that could lead to failover faults when a real disaster strikes. - Replace technology and products that stand in the way of improving your availability. - Do not give up if you think that implementing higher availability is too complex.
 As we have discussed, it can be done in an incremental fashion, one step at a time. - Do not give up if you think moving to higher availability architectures is too difficult or is unattainable.
-If a fully active/active architecture would not work for your application environment, by all means strive for its slightly lesser sizzling-hot brethren.
+If a fully active/active architecture would not work for your application environment, by all means, strive for its slightly lesser sizzling-hot brethren.

-As shown in Figure 3, each architectural step, from magnetic-tape backup to virtual-tape backup to active/passive to sizzling-hot-standby to fully active/active, moves you closer to continuous availability.
+As shown in Figure 1, each architectural step, from magnetic-tape backup, to virtual-tape backup, to active/passive, to sizzling-hot-standby, to fully active/active, moves you closer to continuous availability.
 The migration is a process that is managed and controlled to ensure success on your schedule and at your comfort level.